Skip to content

 Short answers, pulled from the story.

-Flowers first appeared between 150 and 190 million years ago during the Jurassic period.
-Fossil evidence from the Early Cretaceous confirms their presence by 125 to 130 million years ago.
+Flowers first evolved between 150 and 190 million years ago, during the Jurassic.
+The earliest definitive fossil evidence comes from between 125 and 130 million years ago, during the Early Cretaceous.

 Up Next